-Sulfate (or sulfur) in ice cores can have several sources, of which marine biogenic emissions of dimethyl sulfide and volcanic sulfur emissions are the most important contributions during the pre-industrial era (Cole-Dai, 2010).
-All reconstructions of volcanic sulfate mass deposition from ice cores agree in the general methodology, in which the non-volcanic (or background) contribution to the total sulfate (or sulfur) at the ice core site is assumed to be slowly varying and thus can be well approximated by simple functions such as splines, running medians, or a constant value.
-Upon subtracting the estimated background from the total concentrations, the remaining excess concentrations are attributed to volcanic origin (Gao et al., 2006, 2008; Sigl et al., 2014; Traufetter et al., 2004; Zielinski, 1995).
+- Sulphate (or sulphur) in ice cores can have several sources, of which marine biogenic emissions of dimethyl sulphide and volcanic sulphur emissions are the most important contributions during the preindustrial era (Cole-Dai, 2010).
+All reconstructions of volcanic sulphate mass deposition from ice-cores agree in the general methodology, in which the non-volcanic (or background) contribution to the total sulphate (or sulphur) at the ice-core site is assumed to be slowly varying, and thus can be well approximated by simple functions such as splines, running medians, or a constant value.
+Upon subtracting the estimated background from the total concentrations, the remaining excess concentrations are attributed to - volcanic origin (Gao et al., 2008; Gao et al., 2006; Sigl et al., 2014; Traufetter et al., 2004; Zielinski, 1995).

-2.1.1 Ice core sulfate composites
+2.1.1 Ice core sulphate composites

-As the basis of the volcanic reconstruction, we used an existing compilation of synchronised volcanic sulfate records from ice cores in Greenland and Antarctica (Sigl et al., 2015) complemented with the GISP2 ice core record from Greenland (Zielinski, 1996) to improve the sampling density, especially during the earlier period of our reconstruction.
-The compilations use only sulfur and sulfate (SO42-) concentration measurements and exclude measurements of electrical conductivity or acidity since other species than sulfur (e.g. chlorine, fluorine, nitrate, carboxylic acids) may also contribute to the total measured acidity (Clausen et al., 1997; Pasteris et al., 2014).
+As the basis of the volcanic reconstruction, we used an existing compilation of synchronized volcanic sulphate records from ice-cores in Greenland and Antarctica (Sigl et al., 2015), complemented with the GISP2 ice-core record from Greenland (Zielinski et al., 1996) to improve the sampling density especially during the earlier period of our reconstruction.
+The compilations use only sulphur and sulphate (SO42-) concentration measurements, excluding measurements of electrical conductivity or acidity since other species than sulphur (e.g. chlorine, fluorine, nitrate, carboxylic acids) may also contribute to the total measured acidity (Clausen et al., 1997; Pasteris et al., 2014).
 A list of ice cores used is included in Table S1.
-In summary, the reconstruction is based on ice cores from three sites in Greenland, including NEEM (Sigl et al., 2014, 2015), NGRIP (Plummer et al., 2012), and GISP2 (Zielinski, 1995, 1996) and between 8 and 17 individual ice cores from Antarctica included in the AVS-2k composite over the Common Era (Sigl et al., 2014) extended to earlier dates by the WDC (from 394 BCE) and B40 (from 500 BCE) ice cores (Sigl et al., 2015).
+In summary, the reconstruction is based on ice cores from three sites in Greenland, including NEEM (Sigl et al., 2014, 2015), NGRIP (Plummer et al., 2012) and GISP2 (Zielinski, 1995; Zielinski et al., 1996); and from between 8 and 17 individual ice

-Volcanic sulfate flux is non-uniform over Greenland and Antarctica, and the shortest ice core records (in time) usually have the largest deposition rates (Gao et al., 2007; Sigl et al., 2014).
+- 10 cores from Antarctica included in the AVS-2k composite over the Common Era (Sigl et al., 2014), extended to earlier dates by the WDC (from 394 BCE) and B40 (from 500 BCE) ice cores (Sigl et al., 2015).
+Volcanic sulphate flux is non-uniform over Greenland and Antarctica, and the shortest ice-core records (in time) usually have the largest deposition rates (Gao et al., 2007; Sigl et al., 2014).
 Taking account of changes in the sample size and pattern over time is a challenging issue in the construction of long-term ice sheet average fluxes.
-To simplify this process and improve the long-term stability of the resulting records, we preferentially used the longest ice core records currently available, resulting in a relatively constant sample size over most of the Common Era ( $N \ge 12$ ; 200-1900 CE).
-With the addition of GISP2, only one ice core record has been included into the composite which was not part of the Sigl et al. (2015) database but which has been used in previous compilations (Crowley and Unterman, 2013; Gao et al., 2008).
-Synchronisation to the NS1-2011 chronology was performed against the NEEM sulfur record, and 85 common stratigraphic age markers (averaging one every 30 years) have been identified (Figs. S1-S3).
-Over the past 2500 years, the GISP2 sulfate record contains some missing data sections encompassing in total 160 years (6%), including the time period 532-606 AD, which includes some of the largest volcanic eruptions in historic times.
+To simplify this process, - 15 and improve the long-term stability of the resulting records, we preferentially used the longest ice core records currently available, resulting in a relatively constant sample size over most of the Common Era (N≥12; 200-1900 CE).
+With the addition of GISP2, only one ice core record has been included into the composite which was not part of the Sigl et al. (2015) database, but which has been used in previous compilations (Crowley and Unterman, 2013; Gao et al., 2008).
+Synchronization to the NS1-2011 chronology was performed against the NEEM sulphur record and 85 common stratigraphic - 20 age markers (averaging one every 30 years) have been identified (Fig. S1-3).
+Over the past 2,500 years, the GISP2 sulphate record contains some missing data sections encompassing in total 160 years (6%), including the time period 532-606 AD which includes some of the largest volcanic eruptions in historic times.